Knicks waive Lamar Odom, re-sign Aldrich

 New York Headlines

-- Scarlet Knights: Rutgers looks to rebound from loss to Ohio State
+- Scarlet Knights: Rutgers back home looking to rebound vs. Wisconsin

 NEW YORK (AP) The New York Knicks have waived veteran forward Lamar Odom and re-signed center Cole Aldrich.